Top 5 Things To Do In Newton

 Open year-round, Hammond Pond is a wooded reservation with a large scenic pond.
 It is located in Chestnut Hill.
 The reservation is a natural forest with wooded trails and large geological formations.
 Nearby Lost Pond has a quaking bog and system of natural trails.
 Beautiful at any time of year, this is the perfect place for contemplative walks and long runs.

-The Jackson Homestead Museum
+BONUS: The Jackson Homestead Museum

 The Jackson Homestead is located at 527 Washington Street in Newton Corner.
 This historic house served as a station on the Underground Railroad before the Civil War.